DanRoscigno/DnD/characters/Savrad/savrad.md

 We are looking sir Bravheard and Karacas also, Braveheard is a Palladin and Karackas is a Ranger.
 These are the kinsmen of the blacksmith.

+We traded non-combatants for a shorty named Irky Timbers